AdobeDocs/experience-manager-desktop-app.en/help/using/using.md

 * **[!UICONTROL Open]** action: Just open the asset to preview it in the native application.
 Adobe recommends that you avoid editing the asset by using this action.
 The reason is because it does not check out the asset.
 Meanwhile, other users can make edits leading to editing conflicts.

+* **[!UICONTROL Open with]** action: The "Open with" feature allows you to open a file with a specific application other than the default one.
+This is useful for choosing a preferred program, accessing files in different formats, troubleshooting issues with the default app, or working with multiple programs.
+It provides flexibility by allowing you to temporarily override the default application without changing settings permanently.

+* **[!UICONTROL Open In Web]** action: To view the asset in the [!DNL Experience Manager] Web interface, open it in the Web.
+You can initiate more workflows from the [!DNL Experience Manager] interface like updating metadata or asset discovery.

 * **[!UICONTROL Edit]** action: Use the action to modify the image.
 Clicking [!UICONTROL Edit] checks out the asset and adds a lock icon on the asset.
 After clicking Edit, if you do not want to edit the asset, then click [!UICONTROL Toggle check-in].
 To delete, rename, or move assets in the [!DNL Experience Manager] DAM folder hierarchy, use the [!DNL Experience Manager] Web interface actions and not the edit action.

 * **[!UICONTROL Download]** action: Download the asset to your local machine.
 You can download the assets now and edit later; work offline and upload the changes later.
 Assets are downloaded in a cache folder on your file system.

 * **[!UICONTROL Reveal File]** or **[!UICONTROL Reveal Folder]** action: While the assets are downloaded to a local cache folder, the app mimics a local network drive.
 It provides a local path for each asset.
 To know this path, use the appropriate reveal option in the app.
 Reveal action is required to place assets in the Creative Cloud application.
 See [place assets](using.md#place-assets-in-native-documents).

-* **[!UICONTROL Open In Web]** action: To view the asset in the [!DNL Experience Manager] Web interface, open it in the Web.
-You can initiate more workflows from the [!DNL Experience Manager] interface like updating metadata or asset discovery.

 * **[!UICONTROL Delete]** action: Delete the asset from the [!DNL Experience Manager] DAM repository.
 The action deletes the original copy of the asset on the Experience Manager server.
 If you only want to discard modifications to the local asset, see [discard changes](using.md#edit-assets-upload-updated-assets).